muldjord/occurity/docs/JOBS.md

 Note 1: `mvpath` does not adhere to the exclude list!

 Note 2: Both relative and non-relative FILE and PATH are allowed.
-If relative it will match with files or paths located relative to the defined `srcpath`.
+If it's relative it will match with files or paths located relative to the defined `srcpath`.

-* Example 1: `addexclude:optotypes/sloan
+* Example 1: `addexclude:optotypes/sloan`
-* Example 2: `addexclude:optotypes/README.md
+* Example 2: `addexclude:optotypes/README.md`
-* Example 3: `addexclude:%WORKDIR%/README.md
+* Example 3: `addexclude:%WORKDIR%/README.md`

 #### setexec:FILENAME
 Runs `chmod +x FILENAME` in order to make the file executable.
 This is important to apply to files moved or copied from a FAT32 usb pendrive, as they are often not executable.
 The main executable `Occurity` and all files from the `scripts` subfolder should all have this command run on them after an update to ensure Occurity works as expected.
 Otherwise Occurity might not start at all or the standby functions might not work as expected.